uzairs786/Recitation-Refinement/README.md

 In an era of technological advances with smartphones, many users will be visiting the site just from their mobiles.
 Therefore, the site uses a one-page format, as this brings ease to users who wish to view the website on their phones.

 ![responsive design picture](assets/images/responsive-design.png)

+# Features

+## Header

+- The opening section of the page is the header which contains the logo and the navigation menu.